HO CHI MINH MOTORBIKE TOUR

-*international or connecting flights are not included and cost approx £500 – £600 (£120 for internal flight).
+*Evening meals are included other than on your rest days or last day. *International or connecting flights are not included and cost approx £500 – £600 (£120 for internal flight).
 Flights will need to be booked 8 – 12 weeks before departure, details of which, will be provided to you.
 Support vehicle is provided where there is more than 6 riders on the tour.
-Otherwise a dry bag will be required (40 – 60ltr) which is strapped to the bike. *Evening meals are included other than on your rest days or last day.
+Otherwise a dry bag will be required (40 – 60ltr) which is strapped to the bike, alternatively, you can arrange locally for a driver to take your luggage to the hotel each day for approximately $50 – 100 for the group.

 Day 1 - Arrive in Hanoi

 Day 2 - Relax / Explore Hanoi City

 Day 3 - Hanoi – Mai Chau .
 170km, 5hr ride.

 Leaving Hanoi and breaking out of the delta plains, we pass through endless limestone karst scenery as we travel up to the Northwestern region, the extensive farming lands comprising a sea of paddy fields split by tree-lined roads.
 Lunch on route, arrive in Mai Chau in late afternoon, night on a stilt house of the Thais Minority peoples, dinner with the family, traditional music performance.